When To Open Your Pool in 2026 (Based On Where You Live)

-As a general rule of thumb, you should open your pool when the outside daytime temperature stays consistently above 70 degrees (or 21 degrees celsius).
+You should open your pool when the outside daytime temperature stays consistently above 70 degrees Fahrenheit (or 21 degrees Celsius).
 70 degrees is still a little too cold to go swimming, but it’s not too cold for algae.

 As the weather starts to warm up, algae can start to grow in your pool water – especially if you use a mesh pool cover and the water is exposed to sunlight.